 Anjli Shah joined the Robert Wood Johnson Foundation in 2019 as a program associate working to explore and understand how emerging trends and cutting-edge ideas could influence efforts to build a Culture of Health.
 In this role, she helps the Pioneer team investigate novel approaches within and beyond traditional health spaces, pursue new relationships and fresh thinking, and connect dots.

-Shah previously was an intern and temporary program associate with the Pioneer team.
+Anjli previously was an intern and temporary program associate with the Pioneer team.
 In these roles, she conducted interviews with staff to inform strategic foresight workshops, strengthen trendsensing capacity, and synthesized data for process improvement.

-Shah previously worked as a medical scribe at an internal medicine clinic in Los Angeles and a clinical operations intern at an urgent care clinic in Downey, Calif.
+Anjli previously worked as a medical scribe at an internal medicine clinic in Los Angeles and a clinical operations intern at an urgent care clinic in Downey, Calif.

-Raised in the suburbs of Los Angeles, Shah now resides in Jersey City, N.J.
+Raised in the suburbs of Los Angeles, Anjli now resides in Jersey City, N.J.
 She earned her BA in Molecular and Cell Biology with an emphasis in Neurobiology from the University of California, Berkeley and MS in Nutrition from Case Western Reserve University.

 In her free time, she enjoys Kathak riyaaz and learning other dance forms, reading novels set around diaspora experiences, taking road trips, traveling to new countries, and cooking and experimenting with vegetarian and vegan foods.